Vancouver really knows how to get you into the Christmas spirit. In fact, it so full of Christmas activities it is hard to know what to do first.

 Source: Capilano Suspension Bridge Park

 Capilano Canyon Lights

-Head to the Capilano Suspension Bridge Park in North Vancouver for a spectacular display of hundreds of thousands of twinkling lights.
+Head to the Capilano Suspension Bridge Park in North Vancouver for a spectacular display of hundreds of thousands of twinkling lights at their Winter Light Festival.
 While you are there you can also see the world’s tallest living Christmas tree!

 Also available on-site: